tekknolagi/tekknolagi.github.com/_posts/2023-11-04-ninja-is-enough.md

 The `[3/3]` bit indicates that the third target of three has been built.
 The other output lines got erased, so my terminal is pretty clean.

+Speaking of clean, you don't even need to write your own `clean` rule like you would in a Makefile.
+Ninja has a built-in tool to remove all targets: `ninja -t clean`.

 Altogether, it looks like Ninja *alone* is useful enough to replace small Makefiles that do not do anything interesting.
 But what if we want to dynamically change the values of variables, use different files on different